GoogleCloudPlatform/datashare-toolkit/README.md

 [Entitlements](entitlements) are configured in a separate workflow, but generally reference tables created during the ingestion stage.
 Entitlements must be regenerated each time access control lists or authorized views change.

+## Roadmap

+The [roadmap](roadmap) section details currently planned features of Datashare.
+We'd love to hear your feedback as well.

 ## Ingestion and transformation

-The [ingestion](ingestion) page has details on `BQDS`'s embedded ingestion and transformation features.
+The [ingestion](ingestion) page has details on the toolkit's embedded ingestion and transformation features.

 ## Entitlements and view management
-The [entitlementEngine](entitlements) sections go into more detail on using `BQDS`'s  entitlement capabilities.
+The [entitlementEngine](entitlements) sections go into more detail on using Datashare's entitlement capabilities.

 ## Examples
-The [examples](examples) directory has several configurations highlighting various `BQDS` usage models.
+The [examples](examples) directory has several configurations highlighting various usage models.

 ## Disclaimers

-This is not an officially supported Google product.
+_This is not an officially supported Google product._

-`BQDS` is under active development.
+Cloud Datashare is under active development.
 Interfaces and functionality may change at any time.

 ## License